alphagov/search-api-v2/README.md

 The official way of running this application locally is through [GOV.UK Docker][govuk-docker], where a project is defined for it.
-Because this application is deeply integrated with a SaaS product, you will have to have access to a GCP Discovery Engine engine to be able to do anything more meaningful than running the test suite. `govuk-docker` will do this for you by configuring the `DISCOVERY_ENGINE_SERVING_CONFIG` and `DISCOVERY_ENGINE_DATASTORE_BRANCH` environment variables your in local set-up to point to integration.
+Because this application is deeply integrated with a SaaS product, you will have to have access to a GCP Discovery Engine engine to be able to do anything more meaningful than running the test suite. `govuk-docker` will do this for you by configuring the environment to point to integration.
+If you want to run the application without GOV.UK Docker, you can reference the required [environment variables][env] from there.

 You can run the application from within the `govuk-docker` repository directory as follows: